johnnygoblue/treasureIsland/README.md

 To satisfy the moods of your "employers", you develop two routing schemes, one that uses a stack and one that uses a queue to store newly discovered locations.
 The Captain and First Mate can choose from either of these container types.
-Stack-based routing tending to continue along a recent heading, eventually covering the search area, while queue-based routing covers the search area in ever-increasing radii.
+Stack-based routing tends to continue investigation along a recent heading, eventually returning to locations that were passed in order to cover the hunt area, while queue-based routing covers the hunt area in ever-increasing radii.

-### The Search Order
+### The Hunt Order

-When discovering new locations use the Search Order to determine the order of investigation.
-By default the search order is North, East, South, West.
-Any expedition can choose another search order at the command line.
+When discovering new locations use the Hunt Order to determine the order of investigation.
+By default the hunt order is North, East, South, West.
+Any expedition can choose another hunt order at the command line.

 ### The Hunt Algorithm

 The treasure hunt will be one large hunt (over water) with zero or more smaller hunts (over land).
 The Captain always begins the hunt from the start location (`@`), which is a water location.
-The First Mate begins a search party hunt from a land location that was discovered by the Captain.
-Use the following hunt algorithm with the container (stack or queue) and location that suits the hunter in charge.
+The First Mate begins a search party subhunt from a land location that was discovered by the Captain.
+Use the following hunt algorithm with the container (stack or queue) and initial location that suits the hunter in charge.

-1. Add the starting location to the container.
+1. Add the initial location to the container.
-  - For the Captain, this is '@', a water location, on the map
+  - For the Captain (sail container), this is the starting location, a water location, `@` on the map
-  - For the First Mate, this is wherever the search party was put ashore
+  - For the First Mate (search container), this is wherever the search party was put ashore
-2. If the container is empty, part of the hunt has ended.
-If not, set the "current location" to the "next" available location in the container (front for queue, back for stack) and remove it from the container.
+2. If the container is empty, the hunt or subhunt has ended.
+If not, set the "current location" to the "next" available location in the container (where next is front for queue, back for stack) and remove it from the container.
-  - For the Captain, an empty container means the large hunt has ended in failure; jump to Step #6
+  - For the Captain, an empty container means the entire hunt has ended in failure; jump to Step #6
-  - For the First Mate, an empty container means a small hunt has ended and the search party has failed and must return to the ship; jump to Step #3 in the Captain's hunt
+  - For the First Mate, an empty container means a subhunt has ended and the search party was put ashore at a location that had no path to the treasure and must return to the ship; return to Step #3 where the Captain's hunt left off
 3. From the current location, add any adjacent locations that are not impassable and have not already been discovered.
-Discover new locations in the order of the Search Pattern.
+Discover new locations as dictated by the Hunt Order.
-  - The Captain will only add water locations.
-If the Captain discovers land, the First Mate will be immediately put ashore, before examining other adjacent locations, to start a search party at that location using a separate container; jump to Step #1.
+  - The Captain will only add water locations to the sail container.
+If the Captain discovers land, the First Mate will be immediately put ashore, before examining other adjacent locations, to start a search party at that location using a separate container; jump to Step #1
-  - The First Mate will only add land locations.
-If the First Mate encounters water it will be ignored regardless of whether it has already been discovered or not.
+  - The First Mate will only add land locations to the search container.
+If the First Mate encounters water it will be ignored regardless of whether it has already been discovered or not
 4. If any location added to a container is the treasure ('$'), end the hunt right away, because the existence of a path has been found; jump to Step #6
 5. Repeat from Step #2